robgaston/blog/_posts/2016-02-29-hatemap-and-sec-primary.md

 As MSNBC's Joe Scarborough asked of Trump's campaign this morning:

-> Is he really so stupid that he thinks Southerners aren’t offended by the KKK and David Duke?
+> Is he really so stupid that he thinks Southerners aren’t offended by the Ku Klux Klan and David Duke?
+Is he really so ignorant of Southern voters that he thinks this is the way to their heart?

 Could be, but [all indications](http://fivethirtyeight.com/features/super-tuesday-preview-republican-presidential-election-2016/) are he'll come out on top tomorrow regardless.